-- Supporting a range of students with social, emotional or medical needs. - Liaising with parents/carers regarding individual students. - Liaising with teachers to help to ensure students catch up with work missed and complete targeted intervention. - Attending meetings with external professionals as necessary. - Monitoring progress of students.
+- Providing additional support for identified students with a range of needs. - Liaising with parents/carers regarding individual students. - Liaising with teachers to help to ensure students catch up with work missed and complete targeted intervention. - Attending meetings with external professionals as necessary. - Monitoring progress of students.